Niqrs/Magic-Button/README.md

 Installation
 ------------

-To use Magic-Button, simply download the app from GitHub and install it on your Android device.
+To use Magic Button, simply download the app from GitHub and install it on your Android device.
 Follow these steps:

 1. Clone the Magic-Button repository to your local machine: `git clone https://github.com/Niqrs/Magic-Button.git`.
 2. Open the project in Android Studio.